-- The quarterly valuation process begins with each portfolio company or investment being initially valued by the deal team within the Investment Adviser responsible for the portfolio investment; - · Preliminary valuations are then reviewed and discussed with the principals of the Investment Adviser; - Separately, independent valuation firms engaged by the Board of Directors prepare preliminary valuations on a selected basis and submit the reports to the Company; - The deal team compares and contrasts its preliminary valuations to the preliminary valuations of the independent valuation firms; - The deal team prepares a valuation report for the Valuation Committee of the Board of Directors; - The Valuation Committee of the Board of Directors is apprised of the preliminary valuations of the independent valuation firms; - The Valuation Committee of the Board of Directors reviews the preliminary valuations, and the deal team responds and supplements the preliminary valuations to reflect any comments provided by the Valuation Committee; - The Valuation Committee of the Board of Directors makes a recommendation to the Board of Directors; and

-• The Board of Directors discusses valuations and determines the fair value of each investment in the Company's portfolio in good faith.
+- The quarterly valuation process begins with each portfolio company or investment being initially valued by the Company's finance department; - Preliminary valuations are then reviewed and discussed with principals of the Investment Adviser; - Separately, independent valuation firms engaged by the Board of Directors prepare preliminary valuations on a selected basis and submit the reports to the Company; - The finance department compares and contrasts its preliminary valuations to the preliminary valuations of the independent valuation firms; - The finance department prepares a valuation report for the Valuation Committee of the Board of Directors; - The Valuation Committee of the Board of Directors is apprised of the preliminary valuations of the independent valuation firms; - The Valuation Committee of the Board of Directors reviews the preliminary valuations, and the finance department responds and supplements the preliminary valuations to reflect any comments provided by the Valuation Committee; - The Valuation Committee of the Board of Directors makes a recommendation to the Board of Directors regarding the fair value of the investments in the Company's portfolio; and - The Board of Directors discusses valuations and determines the fair value of each investment in the Company's portfolio in good faith.

-The fair value of all of the Company's investments at March 31, 2011 and September 30, 2010 was determined by the Board of Directors.
+The fair value of all of the Company's investments at September 30, 2011 and September 30, 2010 was determined by the Board of Directors.
 The Board of Directors is solely responsible for the valuation of the portfolio investments at fair value as determined in good faith pursuant to the Company's valuation policy and a consistently applied valuation process.

-The Board of Directors has engaged independent valuation firms to provide valuation assistance.
+The Board of Directors has authorized the engagement of independent valuation firms to provide valuation assistance.
 Upon completion of their processes each quarter, the independent valuation firms provide the Company with written reports regarding the preliminary valuations of selected portfolio securities as of the close of such quarter.
 The Company will continue to engage independent valuation firms to provide assistance regarding the determination of the fair value of selected portfolio securities each quarter; however, the Board of Directors is ultimately and solely responsible for determining the fair value of the Company's investments in good faith.